 Higher employment rates among mobile EU citizens than among the resident population of their country of citizenship

-The employment rate of mobile EU citizens stood at 76.1 % in 2017, compared to an EU average of 72.1 % overall.
-It ranged from 82.9 % for the Slovenes to 57.9 % for Luxembourgers and 51.8 % for Cypriots.
+The employment rate of mobile EU citizens stood at 75.5 % in 2019, compared to an EU average of 73.1 % overall.
+It ranged from 85.6 % for the mobile Slovenes to 61.7 % for mobile Luxembourgers.
 Figure 4 indicates that in most countries the employment rates of mobile EU citizens were higher than those of the resident population of their corresponding country of citizenship.
-The differences were significant in the cases of Greek, Croatian, Italian, Spanish and Polish citizens living abroad in the EU.
-In these cases, the difference was larger than 10 pp and reached almost 20 pp for Greek citizens.
+The differences were significant in the cases of Greek, Croatian and Italian citizens living abroad in the EU.
+In these cases, the difference was larger than 10 pp and reached 16.4 pp for Greek citizens.
 A significant difference in employment rates between the country of origin and the countries of destination (the European labour market) was probably an important pull factor.
-This was especially true for Greek, Croatian, Italian and Spanish citizens, for which this difference exceeded 6 pp. On the other hand, in the case of the Nordic (except Finland) and Benelux (except Belgium) countries , as well as Germany, the United Kingdom and Switzerland, employment rates are higher in the countries of citizenship than for the mobile citizens.
-This is most likely due to the fact that migration from these countries is also motivated by other reasons than seeking employment (for example family reunification, the pursuit of higher education or early retirement).
+On the other hand, in nine Member States (Luxembourg, Bulgaria, Finland, the Netherlands, Germany, Estonia, Sweden, Czechia, Lithuania) employment rates are higher in the countries of citizenship than for the mobile citizens (by between 11.1 pp for the former to 1.4 pp for the later).
+This is most likely because migration from these countries is also motivated by other reasons than seeking employment (for example family reunification, the pursuit of higher education or early retirement).

 Employment rates for mobile EU citizens increased faster over the last decade than for the total population

-The employment rate of mobile EU citizens increased from 72.0 % in 2007 to 76.1 % in 2017 (4.1 pp).
-In the case of most EU and EFTA nationalities, the same trend was observed (see Table 3).
-The only exceptions are Luxembourg (a decrease of 7.9 pp), Bulgaria, Romania and Denmark (with a decrease of about 4 pp).
-It must be noted however that in the case of Romania and Bulgaria the reference population, mobile citizens, almost tripled between the two reference years mentioned (see Figure 1).
-The increase in employment rates of mobile citizens was larger than 10 pp in the case of Estonian, Croatian, Finnish, Cypriot and Slovene citizens (although some of these figures are of low reliability due to a small sample size).
-For another 14 nationalities the increase was between 4.9 pp and 9.8 pp. In order to contextualise this information it can be specified that, over the same period, the EU average increase in employment rates was 2.3 pp. There have been decreases only in few Member States, most notably in Greece (-8.0 pp), Cyprus (-6.1 pp), Spain (-4.2 pp), Ireland and Denmark (both -2.1 pp).
+The employment rate of mobile EU citizens increased from 69.1 % in 2009 to 75.5 % in 2019 (+6.4 pp).
+In all EU and EFTA nationalities, the same trend was observed (see Table 3).
+The increase in employment rates of mobile citizens was larger than 10 pp in the case of Irish, Polish, Lithuanian, Latvian, Croat, Czech and Slovenian citizens (although some of these figures are of low reliability due to a small sample size).
+For another 13 nationalities the increase was between 5 pp and 10 pp. In order to contextualise this information it can be specified that, over the same period, the EU average increase in employment rates was 4.9 pp. Only in one Member State (Greece) was there a decrease of 4.4 pp.